 #4: Starfish

-Starfish aren’t fish at all - they’re actually echinoderms, meaning they’re related to sea urchins and sea cucumbers!
+Starfish aren’t fish at all!
+They’re actually echinoderms, like sea urchins and sea cucumbers.
 Starfish are predators that eat clams, oysters, mussels, and other shellfish.
-They‘re pretty resilient, too - they can live for up to 35 years and regenerate a limb if they lose one!
+They can live for up to 35 years and regenerate a limb if they lose one!

 #5: Horseshoe Crabs

 These prehistoric creatures have been around for over 400 million years.
 That means they shared the earth with dinosaurs for over 330 million years!
-They’re not actually crabs, though - they’re related to spiders and scorpions.
+They’re not actually crabs, but they’re related to spiders and scorpions.
 Oddly enough, their blood is used to make medical products!

 #6: Shrimp

 Shrimp are like tiny helicopters.
-Unlike many aquatic creatures, they can swim backwards and forwards!
+Unlike many aquatic creatures, they can swim both backwards and forwards!
 Shrimp are also an important part of the marine food chain.
-They’re food for many important larger organisms, including us!
+They’re food for many important larger organisms, including humans!
 Shrimp boil, anyone?

 #7: Sand Dollars

 Believe it or not, these beige discs are alive!
 And they’re not as boring as they seem.
 As larva, they can clone themselves when they sense a predator nearby!
 As adults, they spend most of their time munching on tiny bits of organic matter in the water.
-They filter out debris as they eat, which helps keep the ocean clean and spec-free.
+They filter out debris as they eat, which helps keep the ocean clean.

 So next time you visit the beach, keep an eye out and your camera ready.
 You might be surprised by one of these fascinating creatures!
-Which of these amazing beach animals is your favorite?
+Which of animals is your favorite?
 Click on the blue button below to vote! 👓